Vaginal Weightlifting & Ways to Make Kegels Fun

-But the standard kegel workout doesn’t exactly sound exciting.
+But the standard kegel workout doesn't exactly sound exciting.
 Squeeze.
 Relax.
 Squeeze.
 Relax.
-If that works for you, that’s cool, but there’s so much more variety you can add than switching up the length of the squeezes:
+If that works for you, that's cool, but there's so much more variety you can add beyond switching up the length of the squeezes.

 Too often, the people who would benefit most from kegels can't tell whether they're squeezing the correct muscles.
 To combat this issue, the minna Life kGoal (heh, get it?
 Like kegel?) gives precise, real-time feedback about how hard the user is squeezing.